Shirikara/Proteomics-QC-Tracker/README.md

 <img src="GUI_view_ticked_metrics_of_interest.PNG" alt="GUI_view_ticked_metrics_of_interest" width="500"/>

-Select the folder that contains the stat files and where the database will be saved (green button):
+Select the folder that contains the stat files and where the database will be saved (the result of clicking on the green button):

 <img src="GUI_view_select_folder.PNG" alt="GUI_view_select_folder" width="500"/>